junxit/us-congress-bills-116/derived/amendments.md

 ### 20 U.S.C. § 1134

-> by striking “1 through 4” each place it appears and inserting “1 through 6”; and
+> by striking “1 through 4” each place it appears (including in the section heading) and inserting “1 through 6”; and

 | | |
 |---|---|